-Reliable 2017 serious injury data is not yet available.
-Due to the recent NH Department of Safety's migration from their former crash records database (known as CRMS) to a new MMUCC-compliant system (known as VISION), geolocated serious injury data is not available for querying.
-Due to this data deficiency, the NHDOT is not able to provide 2017 counts for fatal crashes related to lane departure, road departure, or work zones, or
+Due to the NH Department of Safety's recent migration from their former crash records database (known as CRMS) to a new MMUCC-compliant system (known as VISION), geolocated serious injury data is not available for querying.
+Because of this data deficiency, the NHDOT is not able to provide actual 2018 counts for fatal crashes related to lane or roadway departure, or intersections, or serious injury crashes related to lane departure.
+Rather than enter '0' for the missing data (and thereby skew the computed averages), 2018 values have been estimated to produce 5-year averages similar to the 2017 annual report.